Hull vs Millwall predictions, team news, betting tips, odds and Bet Builder

 TV Sky Sports Football & Main Event

-Hull and Millwall have battled for 46 games to earn their places in the Championship playoffs and the quest for promotion continues in the semi-final first leg at the MKM Stadium on Friday.
+Hull and Millwall have battled for 46 games to earn their places in the Championship playoffs and the quest for promotion continues in the semi-final first leg at the MKM Stadium this evening.

 The Tigers sealed their top-six spot at the last moment with last Saturday's 2-1 triumph at home to Norwich, while Millwall finished only one point below second-placed Ipswich.